Henny2/portfolio/index.md

 7/5/2020:
   </div>
  <div style="margin-left:1em">
- This week it was time for another #viz5, investigating gender equality in business.
+   This week at <strong>MakeoverMonday</strong> it was time for another #viz5, investigating gender equality in business.
 I focused on women in entrepreneuship and created a long form viz.
 Check it out<a href="https://henny2.github.io/portfolio/makeovermonday#week-26-economic-empowerment-viz5"> here</a>.
 </div>
 </div>
 <br>